gao-hongnan/reighns-ml-blog/docs/reighns_ml_journey/workflow_latest.md

 ## Gearing Up For Development

-!!!
-Danger
-    See TODOs below for further improvements.

 ### Set Up Main Directory (IDE)

 Let us assume that we are residing in our root folder `~/gaohn` and